International research shows New Zealand men and women have the third highest cancer rates in the world.

 Although lung cancer was declining in New Zealand there was alarming evidence that smoking was fashionable amongst young women, Dr Dady said.

-NEW ZEALAND CANCERS (percentage of total cancers):
+(percentage of total cancers):

 Colon and rectum - 14 per cent